mack73/azure-alerts-to-teams/README.md

 The Arm templates deploys the following:
 * An API connection to Teams
-* A logic App that parses the Service Health alerts json and publishes it as a human readable message on a Teams channel
+* A logic App that parses the Service Health alerts json and posts it as a human readable message on a Teams channel
 * An action group to trigger the logic app
 * An alert to kick off the process when a Service Health alert is generated for the Azure environment.
 The alert scope is for *ALL* services in *ALL* regions.
 Adjust as necessary after deployment.
 See the section 'alert scope' for instruction on how to accomplish this at the bottom